eth-cscs/abcpy/doc/source/README.rst

     :lines: 49-50
     :dedent: 4

 This is all that needs to be changed.
 The rest of the implementation works the exact same as in the previous example.
-If you would like to implement your own perturbation kernel, please check `Implementing a new perturbation kernel`_.
+If you would like to implement your own perturbation kernel, please check `Implementing a new Perturbation Kernel`_.

 The source code to this section can be found in `examples/backends/dummy/pmcabc_perturbation_kernels.py`